Gwihwan-Go/GwiHwan-Go.github.io/index.md

   - 2023.04 : The School of Software's football team, which I am a member of, made it to the top 8 in the whole school!

+  - 2023.06 : I am honored to be selected as an awardee of the Chinese Government Scholarship (CGS), the most prestigious scholarship granted to international students in China.
 ---

 ##### 📝 Publications <br><br>